The Challenges of Caregiving

 Understanding Incontinence in People with Alzheimer's

 Alzheimer’s disease is a progressive illness of the brain that slowly destroys a person’s cognitive capabilities.
 This can begin to interfere with basic daily self-care functions.
-In the later stages of Alzheimer’s, incontinence is common.
+In the later stages, Alzheimer’s and incontinence can be common.

 elderly woman dressed in a black and white dress standing in front of mirror looking away